Jeremy Clarke (poet)

-Jeremy Clarke (born 5 February 1962) is a British-born poet.
+Jeremy Clarke (born 5 February 1962) is a British poet.

 Career

 Clarke's debut collection, Devon Hymns (2010), featured artwork by John Berger and Yves Berger.
 A limited edition chapbook, Incidents of Travel, and Common Prayer (pamphlet) were published in 2012.
 His second full collection, Spatiamentum, was published in 2014 (illustrations by Italian artist Paola Volpato).
 All titles were published by Rufus Books, Toronto.
 An illustrated booklet, Cathedral, was privately printed in 2017.
 A third collection, Psalms in the Vulgar Tongue, was published by Wounded Wolf Press (Ankara, Turkey) in 2018.
 Bread of Broken Ground was privately printed in 2020.

 Clarke has collaborated with British sculptor Emily Young on a work in stone for St Pancras Old Church in London.
 The stone, a polished block of Carrara marble, is inscribed with an extract from Clarke's poem Praise.
 It reads: 'And I am here / in a place beyond desire / or fear'.
 It was unveiled in 2009.

 Clarke participated in the exhibition Works on Paper (Crypt Gallery, London, 1–14 September 2014), showing 20 framed psalms (taken from his collection Psalms in the Vulgar Tongue).
 Each piece is a handwritten manuscript in brown ink on stained wood with original poem.

 In 2016, a 'psalm card' artwork was permanently installed in the Church of St Anselm and St Cecilia, Lincoln's Inn Fields, London.

 Also in 2016 a series of artworks was created under the title Host.
 Each one is an original text printed on a large watercolour sheet left for one winter on a London rooftop.
 They are held in both public and private collections.